dahas/node_pwa_boilerplate/Readme.md

 ### Enable offline usage

 The nice thing about a PWA is that you can use it offline like any other native app.
 But you have to cache all the files you need in a special way.
 You can do this with a so-called ServiceWorker.
-You can activate the ServiceWorker in "src/register.js".
+You can activate the ServiceWorker in "src/register.js" by uncommenting the relevant code.
 The ServiceWorker file containing the caching functions is located in the "public" folder.